mtxpt/phx-fix-base/README.md

 # Phoenix Prime FIX Client Application

-This repository provides the foundations for FIX bases trading applications and is used in the FIX client strategy example project.
-It is based on the widely used [QuickFix](https://quickfixengine.org) open source FIX library and application framework.
+This repository provides the foundations for FIX based trading applications based on the widely used [QuickFix](https://quickfixengine.org) open source library and its application framework.

 ## Installation